 The following two pictures show the physical units after the HA configuration.
 On the first picture, the HA cluster was not cabled, while on the second, it was.
 Note the green HA LED:

-Via the CLI, the diagnose ha sys status command can be used to investigate the cluster:
+Via the CLI, the diagnose ha sys status or the get system ha status commands can be used to investigate the cluster:

 fd-wv-fw04b $ diagnose sys ha status